joweyel/mlops-material/2-Experiment-Tracking/README.md

 - Open Source platform for ML Lifecycle
 - Installed as <u>python package with 4 main modules</u>:
+    - `Tracking`:
-    - `Tracking`: focused on experiment tracking
+      - Focused on experiment tracking
+    - `Models`:
-    - `Models`: standard format for packaging ML models that can be used in downstream tools
+      - Standard format for packaging ML models that can be used in downstream tools
+    - `Model Registry`:
-    - `Model Registry`: centralized model store, set of APIs, and UI, to collaboratively <u>manage the full lifecycle of an MLflow Model</u>
+      - Centralized model store, set of APIs, and UI, to collaboratively <u>manage the full lifecycle of an MLflow Model</u>
     - `Projects`

 ### Using MLflow for experiment tracking